appium/appium-xcuitest-driver/README.md

 #### Returned Result

-Either `true` or `false`, `true` enable the ConditionInducer succeeded
+Either `true` or `false`, where `true` means enabling of the condition inducer has been successful

-### mobile: listConditionInducerProfiles
+### mobile: listConditionInducers

-Get all ConditionInducer configuration profile
+Get all condition inducer configuration profile

 #### Returned Result